Control of fixed points and existence and uniqueness of centric linking systems: Acknowledgements

 \section{Acknowledgements}

+We would like to extend our thanks to an anonymous referee, whose careful reading led to numerous improvements in the mathematics and the exposition of this paper.
+In particular, we are grateful to the referee for pointing out an error in a previous version of Lemma~\ref{L:SSpermlocal}.
 It is our pleasure to thank the Department of Mathematics at the University of Chicago for supporting the visits of the second author, during which this work began.
 The second author thanks the department for its hospitality during his stays.
-We would also like to thank Andrew Chermak and Bob Oliver for their comments on an earlier draft of this paper.
+Finally we would like to thank Andrew Chermak and Bob Oliver for their comments on an earlier draft of this paper.